 Baby steps are very important in a homestead.
 We are not experts before getting real experience.
 You can read all of the information you want about a topic but until you get some real life experience with something you really aren’t prepared to be efficient or successful at it.

 I suggest starting with one or two things and move forward as you get comfortable with each one.
 For us it started with a garden and moved to laying hens.
 We then went on and added meat birds.
 Next in line was raising pigs and getting a family milk cow.
-Last year we added turkeys and started a small beef herd.
-We would love to add bees to the mix.
-All in time.
+After that, we added turkeys and started a small beef herd that we are now growing into much more.
+We’ve also dabbles in bee keeping with plans to do it again on a larger scale.

 5-Be prepared for failures and successes